Blindsight (Watts novel): Consciousness

 The exploration of consciousness is the central thematic element of Blindsight.
 The title of the novel refers to the condition blindsight, in which vision is non-functional in the conscious brain but remains useful to non-conscious action.
 Other conditions, such as Cotard delusion and Anton–Babinski syndrome, are used to illustrate differences from the usual assumptions about conscious experience.
 The novel raises questions about the essential character of consciousness.
 Is the interior experience of consciousness necessary, or is externally observed behavior the sole determining characteristic of conscious experience?
 Is an interior emotional experience necessary for empathy, or is empathic behavior sufficient to possess empathy?
 Relevant to these questions is a plot element near the climax of the story, in which the vampire captain is revealed to have been controlled by the ship's artificial intelligence for the entirety of the novel.

 Philosopher John Searle's Chinese room thought experiment is used as a metaphor to illustrate the tension between the notions of consciousness as an interior experience of understanding, as contrasted with consciousness as the emergent result of merely functional non-introspective components.
 Blindsight contributes to this debate by implying that some aspects of consciousness are empirically detectable.
 Specifically, the novel supposes that consciousness is necessary for both aesthetic appreciation and for effective communication.
 However, the possibility is raised that consciousness is, for humanity, an evolutionary dead end.
 That is, consciousness may have been naturally selected as a solution for the challenges of a specific place in space and time, but will become a limitation as conditions change or competing intelligences are encountered.

 The alien creatures encountered by the crew of the Theseus themselves lack consciousness.
-The necessity of consciousness for effective communication is illustrated by a passage from the novel in which the linguist realizes that the alien creatures can't be, in fact, conscious because of their lack of semantic understanding:
+The necessity of consciousness for effective communication is illustrated by a passage from the novel in which the linguist realizes that the alien creatures cannot be, in fact, conscious because of their lack of semantic understanding: